ArthurSonzogni/chromiumos-platform2/init/tmpfiles.d/README.md

 The preferred location of these config files in the source tree is a subdirectory of the parent project named `tmpfiles.d`.

+## When not to use tmpfiles.d

+Not all paths should be used with the tmpfiles.d mechanism.

+For device-related paths under `/dev` and `/sys`, use udev rules instead to set ownership & permissions.
+These react well according to when the kernel finishes initialization and avoid race conditions with userland.

 ## Configuration application timing

 There are three primary ways to apply a tmpfiles.d configuration on Chrome OS.